ihmeuw/vivarium/docs/source/glossary.rst

         An individual or agent.
 One member of the population being simulated.

     Value
-        A dynamically computed variable in the simulation that are computed by :term:`pipelines <Pipeline>` and can be shared across multiple :term:`components <Component>`.
+        A variable in the simulation that is computed by a :term:`pipeline <Pipeline>` and can be shared across multiple :term:`components <Component>`.